What childcare and children’s programming are available during the service?

 How can I serve in Children’s Ministries?

 We expect all parents who are members or regular attenders to serve in children’s ministries once every 6-8 weeks.
-Contact Jane Olson at email@example.com for more information.
+Contact Amy Roebke at firstname.lastname@example.org for more information.